metacollin/Prusa-Firmware/README.md

+# VFA fix summary, firmware compilation, and shopping list

+VFA's are a solved issue with 0.9 degree stepper motors.
+This post is a summary of what is needed to use 0.9 degree motors.

-# Untested update to match Prusa 3.8.0
+# New branch based on Prusa 3.8.0
 Includes
 0.9 motor support
 Slice thermistor
 Linear Advance 1.5
 filament move changes for Slice magnum, BMG, skelestruder

-# MUST UPDATE RAMBO BOARD TO PRUSA RESEARCH VERSION!!!!!!
+# MUST UPDATE RAMBO BOARD In ARDUINO IDE TO PRUSA RESEARCH VERSION!!!!!!
 As of 3.8.0, Prusa moved to new board definition.
 You can no longer compile for the Ultimachines board.
-New instructions for obtaining Prusa version added below.
+New instructions for obtaining Prusa version are in compilation directions below.

-# VFA fix summary, firmware compilation, and shopping list

-VFA's are a solved issue with 0.9 degree stepper motors.
-This post is a summary of what is needed to use 0.9 degree motors.

 ## Firmware
-You will need this 0.9 degree motor firmware (now includes BMG extruder support)
+You will need this 0.9 degree motor firmware.

 Be able to compile this firmware before doing any hardware changes.
 Once motors have been changed, the first thing you need to do is update the firmware to this 0.9 motor support version.

-NEW-
 Extruder microstep rate has been reduced to avoid overrunning EINSY.
 E-steps are now 1/2 of what was needed for prior BNB firmware.
-Added Linear Advance 1.5 support, Slice Engineering thermistor table, and Skelestruder filament move distances to this branch.

 Set e-steps to new values via terminal window.
 -